If you do not find an answer to your question below, click here to contact us.

 In a stockholder derivative suit, one or more persons or entities who are current stockholders of a corporation sue on behalf of and for the benefit of the corporation, seeking to enforce the corporation’s legal rights.
 In the Derivative Action, Plaintiff has filed suit against Defendants on behalf of and for the benefit of AdaptHealth.

-Please read the Notice carefully and in its entirety, as it provides additional information on the history of the case, the terms of the settlement, and the options available to you.
+Please read the Notice carefully and in its entirety, as it provides additional information on the history of the case and the terms of the settlement.

 AdaptHealth is a Delaware corporation with its principal place of business located in Plymouth Meeting, Pennsylvania.
 AdaptHealth describes itself as a national leader in providing patient-centric technology-enabled chronic disease management solutions, including home health-care equipment, medical supplies to the home and related services in the United States.
 AdaptHealth was privately held until November 11, 2019, when it began trading on the NASDAQ under symbol “AHCO,” pursuant to a business combination between DFB Healthcare Acquisitions Corp., a special purpose acquisition company, and AdaptHealth Holdings LLC.